JuliaGPU/buildkite/agents/README.md

 shorthand `cap: "recent"` can be used to select a range of GPUs with a recent-enough compute capability.

-If you need multiple GPUs for your tests, you can request the `multigpu` label.
-Few agents have this label, so don't do so needlessly.
+Finally, if you need multiple GPUs for your tests you can request the `multigpu` label, and for tests that need an X server there is the `xorg` label.
+Few agents have these label, so don't do so needlessly.

 ## `intel`